MatejKovacic/rayhuter-watchdog/README.md

 / # killall -9 17135
 ```

-Check the processes and you will see, is actually not running anymore...
+Check the processes and you will see that it is actually not running anymore...
 ```
 / # ps -A | grep ray
 17029 root       0:00 ./rayhunter_watchdog_daemon
 17514 root       0:00 grep ray
 ```

-However after a few seconds is is respawned:
+However after a few seconds it is respawned:
 ```
 / # ps -A | grep ray
 17029 root       0:00 ./rayhunter_watchdog_daemon